 Investments in unconsolidated entities over which we have significant influence over the investees' operating and financing activities are accounted for under the equity method of accounting.
-As of December 31, 2022 and December 31, 2021, we had no investments accounted for under the equity method of accounting.
+As of December 31, 2023 and December 31, 2022, we had no investments accounted for under the equity method of accounting.
 Investments in affiliates in which we do not have the ability to exert significant influence over the investees' operating and financing activities are accounted for under the cost method of accounting.
-As of December 31, 2022 and December 31, 2021, we had cost method investments totaling \$10,967 and \$11,264, respectively.
+As of December 31, 2023 and December 31, 2022, we had no investments accounted for under the equity method of accounting.
+As of December 31, 2023 and December 31, 2022, we had cost method investments totaling \$10,967 and \$10,967, respectively.

 We monitor and assess the carrying value of our investments throughout the year for potential impairment and write them down to their fair value when otherthan-temporary declines exist.
 Fair value is generally based on: (i) other third-party investors' recent transactions in the securities; (ii) other information available regarding the current market for similar assets; and/or (iii) a market or income approach, as deemed appropriate.

 When we assess the carrying value of our investments for potential impairment, determining the fair value of our investments is reliant upon the availability of market information and/or other information provided by third-parties to be able to develop an estimate of fair value.
 Considerable judgment is required in interpreting market data to develop the estimates of fair value.
 Accordingly, our estimates are not necessarily indicative of the amounts that we, or other holders of these investments, could realize in a current market exchange.
 The use of different assumptions and/or estimation methodologies could have a significant effect on the estimated fair values.
 The estimates of fair value could differ significantly from the amounts presented.
 See "Asset Impairments" accounting policy below.